Chart Color Schemes

 An assessment of population growth drivers in Terranora - North Tumbulgum reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Terranora - North Tumbulgum's population is around 3,403 as of Aug 2025.
-From the 2021 Census, this reflects an increase of 79 people, a growth rate of 2.4%.
-The ABS estimated resident population in June 2024 was 3,394, with an additional 77 validated new addresses since the Census date contributing to this growth.
-This results in a density ratio of 117 persons per square kilometer.
-Terranora - North Tumbulgum's growth rate of 2.4% since the census is within 0.8 percentage points of its SA4 region (3.2%), indicating competitive growth fundamentals.
-Overseas migration accounted for approximately 59.0% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.
+Terranora - North Tumbulgum's population is approximately 3,403 as of August 2025.
+This figure represents an increase of 79 people, a growth rate of 2.4%, since the 2021 Census which reported a population of 3,324.
+The change was inferred from the estimated resident population of 3,394 in June 2024 and an additional 77 validated new addresses since the Census date.
+This results in a population density ratio of 117 persons per square kilometer.
+Terranora - North Tumbulgum's growth rate of 2.4% is within 0.8 percentage points of the SA4 region's growth rate of 3.2%.
+The primary driver of population growth was overseas migration, contributing approximately 59.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by this data.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on the latest population numbers, the area is expected to expand by 340 persons to 2041, reflecting an increase of 9.7% in total over the 17 years.
+However, all demographic factors including natural growth and interstate migration were positive contributors.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+According to demographic trends, the area is expected to expand by approximately 340 persons to reach 2041 based on the latest population numbers, reflecting an increase of 9.7% over the 17-year period.

 Frequently Asked Questions - Population